General

 Politics2%~$6,800

 An interesting pattern emerges: animal, environmental, community, and hospital foundation charities receive lower specific-dollar amounts but higher residual estate percentages.
-This suggests donors to these causes may have lower incomes but allocate a larger share of their estates.
+The data indicates that people who donate to these causes probably earn less money but they dedicate more of their estate to charity.
 Education donors, by contrast, tend to be higher earners who leave smaller percentages that translate to larger absolute amounts.

 Total distribution across charitable sectors